Updated May 17, 2021

 - Voter’s ID

-What do I do if I don’t have an accepted ID?
+What if I don’t have an accepted ID?

 You’ll need to undergo manual verification via a support ticket.
 You can either call 2882 or file a ticket in the help support site, or in the Help Center in your app.
 You can now track your tickets from within the GCash app.